 Minimal Expected Levels of Achievement

-At each evaluation time point, fellows are expected, at minimum, to demonstrate satisfactory progress toward achieving independent competence on each specific-level competency item required by their specific PFTP program (i.e., CPP, CCPSP, CNSP, and RFP) within each of the ten competency domains:
+At each evaluation time point, fellows are expected, at minimum, to demonstrate satisfactory progress toward achieving independent competence on each specific-level competency item required by their specific PFTP program (i.e., CPP, CCPSP, CNSP, and RFP) within each of the eleven competency domains:

 I. Integration of Science and Practice